drbean/curriculum/speaking/test/solution/slides.md

 	"Is that correct?"
 	"Please confirm that this is correct."
+	"Please correct me if I made a mistake."
+	"Please correct me if that is not correct."
-	"Contact me if I made a mistake here"
+	"Contact me if I made a mistake here."

 ## Clarification questions